PersiaML/tutorials/src/inference/index.md

 torchserve --start --ncs --model-store /workspace/serve/model/ --models you_model_name.mar
 ```

-There are configurations in `PersiaInferConfig` in `global_config.yaml` when deploy embedding servers and middlewware for inference.
+There are configurations in [`global_config.yaml`](../configuring/index.md) when deploy embedding servers and middlewware for inference.

 ```yaml
 PersiaInferConfig: